K00lmans/final_project/README.md

 You can then enter `cmake --build build` to build the project.
 The server executable will be located at `./build/server/server-bin`.
 You can run the server's unit tests with `ctest --test-dir build`, and if you have `valgrind` installed, you can use `ctest -T memcheck --test-dir build` to check for memory leaks.
+(Source code for tests is located in various tests/ folders scattered throughout the server/ directory.)

 ## More Build Info